Representations of Jewish-Christian Relations in Literature

 The course is accessed via Hedwig which is hosted by the Cambridge Theological Federation.

-The course will begin with an online Induction Week which will allow participants the opportunity to reflect on why they have decided to take the course and engage with fellow participants.
+The online course begins with an introductory week, allowing participants the opportunity to reflect on why they have decided to take the course and engage with fellow participants.

 The course is then divided into two modules during which you will receive set readings and various assignments.
 The individual topics of each module are as follows: